 - Orrect: Professor John Smith is a scholar of medieval literature.
-Students are familiar with his work. - Notice that the second second
+Students are familiar with his work. - Incorrect: Professor John Smith is a scholar of medieval literature.
+You and other students are familiar with his work.

 The active voice should be used whenever possible.